ihor1998/test.github.io/README.md

 ![time](./img/image_2021-02-13_16-20-22.png)

-Push the button “create” for the event to appear on the Planner or push the button “cancel” if you change your mind.
+Push the button “Create” for the event to appear on the Planner or push the button “Cancel” if you change your mind.
-After cancelling you will be on the page “Planner”.
+After cancelling you will be on the window “Planner”.

 ![button](./img/image_2021-02-13_16-50-20.png)